JBildstein/SpiderEye/README.md

 It is also set up in a way that uses the Angular dev server when running in Debug and uses the compiled Angular app (in the Angular/dist folder) when running in Release.
 This means that you have to start the Angular dev server before you can run in Debug.
-To do that, open a console window, go into the App.Core folder and call `npm run watch`.
+To do that, open a console window and `cd` into the App.Core folder.
+First install the packages with `npm i` and then call `npm run watch`.
 On Windows 10, please also read [this note about Edge and localhost](#windows-10-edge-and-localhost) or you may see a blank page.

 Before you can run/publish a Release build, you need to build the Angular app.